dirtybrie/stringbean/README.md

 not to change the passwords either.

 This program will generate randome strings.
 The strings consist of uppercase;lowercase characters and numbers only.
-To change that, simply swap charnumb at line 138 with one of the variables at the ASCII Table (Lines 58-69)
-You can also alter the limit for text length and lines in a file by changing the values of lst_limit and str_limit

-If for some reason you do not have a Documents directory This program will through an error.
+If for some reason you do not have a Documents in your /home/user directory This program will through an error.
 Just make one or edit the script for it to go somewhere else

-Just FYI the file stringbean writes to is in append mode so as long as the name you give the .txt file remains the same and is in the stringbeans directory. stringbean won't overwrite but instead append to it -db
+Just FYI the file stringbean writes to is in append mode so as long as the name you give the .txt file remains the same and is in the stringbeans directory. stringbean won't overwrite but instead append to it.
+-db

+## Manipulating The Script

+Very doable, any script can be manipulated. getting it to work is another thing<br/>
+Fortunately this is a very basic script and I made it even easier to manipulate</br>
+Go head and pull up the raw script of stringbean while your reading.

+Ok so our variables between line 47-58 is declared is the ASCII Table.
+If you don't know what ASCII is, it's just a fancy way of saying letters, numbers and punctuation.<br/>
+Say you want more than just uppercase/lowercase letters and numbers you want to through in special characters as well.
+To do so, you would swap **charnumb** in line 140 which is:<br/>
+stringbean = random_string_generator(args.strlen, charnumb)<br/>
+with the variable **cns**.:<br/>
+stringbean = random_string_generator(args.strlen, cns)<br/>
+If you just want numbers you'd swap it with numb, etc,etc...<br/>
+The only thing is you cant just print uppercase or lower case characters<br/>

+You can also alter the limit for text length and lines in a file by changing the values of the lst_limit and str_limit.

-Tips for me on better programming?
-Contact me ;)
+> Tips for me on better programming?
+Contact me ;).